GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 * Use meaningful HTML elements: form, input, label and button.
 * Label every input with a &lt;label&gt;.
 * Use element attributes to access built-in browser features: type, name, autocomplete, required, autofocus.
-* Use `name="new-password"` for a signup password input.
+* Use `name="new-password"` for a sign-up password input.
-* Use `autocomplete="current-password"` for a signin password input.
+* Use `autocomplete="current-password"` for a sign-in password input.
+* Don't use autocomplete in a sign-up password input.
 * Provide **Show password** functionality.
 * Use **aria-label** and **aria-describedby** for password inputs.
 * Don't double up email  inputs.
 * Design forms so the mobile keyboard doesn't obscure inputs or buttons.
 * Ensure forms are usable on mobile: legible text, inputs and buttons large enough to work as touch targets.
 * Display links to your Terms of Service and privacy policy documents.
-* Include branding (logo and name) on your signup and signin form pages.
+* Include branding (logo and name) on your sign-up and sign-in form pages.
-* Build page analytics, interaction analytics and user-centric performance measurement into your signup and signin flow.
+* Build page analytics, interaction analytics and user-centric performance measurement into your sign-up and sign-in flow.
 * Test across browsers and devices: form behaviour varies significantly across platforms.